jimporter/mail-summaries/README.md

 # Mail Summaries

-This is an experiment to reimplement the Mail Summaries add-on for Thunderbird 78.
+This is an experiment to reimplement the Mail Summaries add-on for Thunderbird 91+.
+It's very WIP, so you probably shouldn't use it unless you're extremely brave!

-There's not much here yet though, so come back later!
+## What Works

+- Folder Summary

+## What's Broken

+- Account Summaries
+- Context menus
+- Platform-specific theming
+- Non-English locales
+- Prefs (including unsetting "remember selected message")

 ## License